 Supporting Long-Term Health and Wellness for Seniors

-Not only do seniors experience dehydration more regularly than younger people, but the effects of the fluid shortage also tend to be more severe.
 At Village Green Retirement Campus, whether you or your loved one are in assisted living, independent living, or respite care housing, your overall health and wellness are our top priorities.
 For seniors in independent living, we provide two, non-intrusive well-being checks per day, with more comprehensive health support and services available to those in assisted living.
+We would love to talk to you about how we can help you meet the changing needs of your loved ones.
+Please reach out today to connect and schedule a tour!

 “Dehydration.”
 Mayo Clinic.
 Accessed online at https://www.mayoclinic.org/diseases-conditions/dehydration/symptoms-causes/syc-20354086